About Historic Columbia

 Recent News from Historic Columbia

 Each month, Historic Columbia introduces one of its Palladium members.
 This series is designed to highlight individuals from HC’s dynamic group of diverse professionals.
-Meet Patrick Cleary How long have you been involved with Palladium?
-Seven years.
+Meet Andrew Montgomery How long have you been involved with Palladium?
+6 years.
 Where are you originally from?
-Hartsville, South Carolina.
-If you are not from...
+Houston, Texas If you are not from Columbia...